IsmaelBortoluzzi/Survey-Maker-API/README.md

 ## Endpoints

 You can find all the endpoints in the file ENDPOINTS.md, as well as a postman export file with a usage of each endpoint.
-Don't forget to insert the city_inserts.
+Don't forget to insert the city_inserts and to import the postman_export_for_testing.json in your local Postman for test

 #### Setting Up JWT Token In Postman: